Saints of the Cristero War: Beatified 12 October 1997 by Pope John Paul II

-Luis Bátiz Sainz
+Luis Batis Sáinz

 Luis Bátiz Sainz was born on September 13, 1870.
 He attended a minor seminary from age 12, and was ordained on January 1, 1894.
 He worked as spiritual director of the seminary and as parish priest in Chalchihuites, Zacatecas, and was a member of the Knights of Columbus.
 He was noted for his pastoral zeal and capacity to organize the parish.
 He founded a workshop for Catholic workers and a school.

 Bátiz spent a great part of his time on the catechesis of children and adults, and was very fervent in his Eucharistic adoration.
 He is reported to have said, "Lord, I want to be a martyr; though I am your unworthy minister, I want to shed my blood, drop by drop, for your name."

 Before the closure of the churches in 1926, a meeting of the National League for the Defense of Religious Liberty discussed the possibility of armed rebellion to overthrow the government.
 Fr.
 Bátiz spoke at this meeting and was denounced to the government.
 When the churches were closed, he moved to a private house, where he was captured by government soldiers on August 14, 1926.
 Although there was a public outcry, the government decided to execute the priest.
 The next day, on the pretext of transferring him to Zacatecas, soldiers took him and three members of the Mexican Association for Catholic Youth, putting them in a car for transport.
 Underway, the four men were taken from the car and shot on the side of the road by a firing squad.